Using Gender-Sensitive Strategies to Enhance Outcomes for Women

 4. Contributing to Global Public Goods: By actively contributing to developing global public resources and sharing innovative good practices and insights, GSFF aims to contribute to more gender-sensitive DRFI interventions worldwide, benefiting more people with better targeted actions leading to more sustainable results.

 GSFF is paving the way for more gender-sensitive approaches to DRFI by making available products and tools that help practitioners inside and outside the World Bank consider and incorporate gender dimensions into DRFI policies and programs.
-Recent publications include [add the two case studies, with links; and the Guide], and the development of further resources is underway.
+Recent publications include three case studies (De-risking, Inclusion, and Value Enhancement Of Pastoral Economies In The Horn Of Africa (DRIVE): Integrating a Gender Equality Lens, Lesotho Competitiveness and Financial Inclusion Project: Integrating a Gender Equality Lens, and Third Northern Uganda Social Action Fund (NUSAF 3) - Integrating A Gender Equality Lens) and the Incorporating Gender In Disaster Risk Financing And Insurance (DRFI) Projects: A Practical Guide.
+The development of further resources is underway.
 A standardized gender training on Disaster Risk Finance has been developed and piloted through the Financial Protection Academy.
 The GSFF team is also establishing internal and external partnerships to help increase knowledge creation and exchange.

 Ultimately, the goal is to deliver progress on gender equality in DRFI on the ground.
 To date, GSFF grants have supported women in: